 Where can I stay if I need accommodations when I come to the Institute for training?

 We offer on-site single occupancy housing for $26.00 per night.
-All rooms have color TV, data port as well as wireless service, private restroom, refrigerator, and a lockable drawer for valuables.
+All rooms have color TV, wireless service, private restroom, refrigerator, and a lockable drawer for valuables.
 Please bring a padlock to secure your valuables in the drawer.

 I have a misdemeanor arrest involving perjury or false statements.
 Can I be certified as a law enforcement, correctional or correctional probation officer in the State of Florida?